Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 **Prerequisite:** Level 15+ Ranger, [Martial Excellence](#martial-excellence)

-Your combat techniques are improved
+Your combat techniques are improved.

 ***Superiority Die.*** You gain two additional Superiority Die and all your Superiority Die improves to :die-d10: d10.